Pioneercoinio/PioneerBurn/README.md

 ### Validate message

-When the message is completed validate that it is well formed with:
+When the message is created, validate that it is well formed with:

 ```
 > python validate_message.py --file [your_message_file]